ravveni/pasteldays/README.md

 1. Colouring should be done using the linked/provided palette.
 2. Any additions should have a corresponding json file (use `example_tile.json` as a reference).
 3. The `id` for missing objects can be found by searching the CDDA json game data.
 Place added png(s) and json file(s) in respective folder.
-4. Run `generate_tileset.py` to compile the final tileset files into the `ravendays` directory.
+4. Run `generate_tileset.py` to compile the final tileset files into the `pasteldays` directory.
 5. Test in-game and provide screenshots for the PR.

 # Credit